Price equation: Statement

+where $CV_w = \frac{\sigma_w}{w}$ is the coefficient of variation of the fitness.
+That is, we can rewrite the quantities in standardized form.

+We see that if the correlation between the characteristic and fitness is held constant, more variance increases the magnitude of selection.

-The second term, $\mathrm{E}(w_i \Delta z_i)$, represents the portion of $\Delta z$ due to all factors other than direct selection which can affect trait evolution.
+The second term, $\mathrm{E}(w_i \Delta z_i)$, represents the portion of $\Delta z$ due to all factors other than direct selection which can affect the evolution of the characteristic.
 This term can encompass genetic drift, mutation bias, or meiotic drive.
 Additionally, this term can encompass the effects of multi-level selection or group selection.

 Proof

+There are a number of equations in evolutionary biology which are special cases of the Price equation and are more easily understood, such as the Robertson-Price identity (Simple Price equation), the breeder's equation, and Fisher's fundamental theorem of natural selection.

+The Price equation relies on a simplified description of the properties of evolutionary systems.
+These can be summarized as: